|

 equals 200 litres of fuel, red for heating (excluding

-hot water), orange for electricity.
+hot water), orange for electricity. :

-a) 'traditional' house imported from Denmark
+a) 'traditional' house imported from Denmarkb) high performance house

 c) old wooden hut